 Add the carrots, potatoes, celery, eggplant, and 4 cups water.
 Bring to a slow boil, then stir in the crushed tomatoes and seasonings.
 Lower the heat, cover, and simmer gently until the vegetables are nearly tender, about 20 minutes.

 Meanwhile, cook the pasta separately in plenty of rapidly simmering water until al dente, then drain.

-Add the zucchini, peas, and parsley to the soup and simmer gently until all the vegetables are tender but not overdone, about 10 minutes more.
+Add the zucchini and peas to the soup, and continue to simmer gently until all the vegetables are tender but not overdone, about 10 minutes longer.

 - Try some of VegKitchen’s other Soulful Soups.